iammapping/alfred-uploader/README.md

 ### Why create this?

 Markdown is a great language to write a document, and generate a good looking.
 But it is unpleasant when you insert a local image into your document.
 If I share the document including some local images with others, the images will be lost.
 So I should upload the images to a cloud storage provider at first, and copy back the access url into my document.
 It's so complicated and repetitive.
+The real terrible thing is to write a document, I want to insert a image, after I finished these fucking steps, back to the document, I have forgotten what to write.

 [Alfred](http://www.alfredapp.com/) is a efficient tool for Mac.
 There is a great feature call **Workflows**, we can create a workflow to do the complicated and repetitive work.
 I'm a heavy user of Alfred, I use it to find files, open apps, translate, calculate and so on.
 Only you can not think, no you can not do.

 I can not stand to spend a lot of time waiting for the upload and copy again and again.
-So I create a workflow to connect file input, image processing and url output.
+So I create a workflow called **Uploader** to connect file input, image processing and url output.

+With **Uploader**, if I want to insert a image while writing, use hotkey to open alfred, input "upload" keyword, select the image to upload, continue writing, just keep an eye on the upload success notification, paste the access url, that's all.
+My focus was always on the document I'm writing, alfred only disturbed for 1 to 3 seconds.

+The all images in this document was uploaded by Uploader  proudly.
+Now let me introduce Uploader to you, you can get it from [alfred-uploader](https://github.com/iammapping/alfred-uploader).